 We are proud to be the fourth company in Belgium to have obtained EuCertPlast certification.
-This proves that our plastic recycling activity complies with the highest quality requirements for European environmental directives.

 But even more important than our expansion is the fact that, on average, the quality and processability of the recycled raw materials has improved substantially.
 The functional usefulness of the new regranulate provides increased market opportunities for ECO-oh!.